VariableDeclared/operator/docs/charmsindetail.md

 ### Add interface dependences

-To begin a new charm we should take note of an Interfaces that might be needed, the operator framework uses Interfaces as dependencies.
+To begin a new charm we should take a note of any interfaces that might be needed, the operator framework uses interfaces as dependencies.

 These dependencies are pulled in as git submodules, and should be added to the `.gitmodules` file, an example file looks like this: